thinkloop/frigate-star-export/README.md

 This script automates that process.

 ## How It Works

-The Node.js script loads all your starred videos and triggers an export for each one.
+The Node.js script prompts for a Frigate URL, loads all starred videos, and exports them one by one.
+A pause based on the video’s length is applied between exports to allow time for processing.
 Exported files will appear in your regular exports folder.
-To avoid system overload, a pause is applied after each export based on the video’s length.

-Frigate’s export process is asynchronous, so errors will go unreported.
+Since Frigate’s export process is asynchronous, some errors may go unreported.
 Monitor your logs and compare the number of exported files to the number of triggered exports to identify any missing files.

 ## Usage

 Clone the repository and run the main file:

 ```bash